souffle-lang/souffle-lang.github.io/pages/docs/build.md

 Clang++ (with OpenMP support) can be used as an alternative for C++.

 ### Ubuntu/Debian Package
-To get Souffle from a package manager, first install our repository held on [PackageCloud](https://packagecloud.io/souffle-lang/souffle).
+To get Soufflé from a package manager, first install our repository held on [PackageCloud](https://packagecloud.io/souffle-lang/souffle).

 ```
 curl -s https://packagecloud.io/install/repositories/souffle-lang/souffle/script.deb.sh | sudo bash